Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 [20] Electrical4U, “Optoisolators: What they are and how they work,” Electrical4U, https://www.electrical4u.com/optoisolator-construction-and-operating-principle-of-optoisolator/#:~:text=Some%20of%20the%20advantages%20of%20optoisolators%20are%3A%201,can%20handle%20high%20switching%20speeds%20and%20data%20rates. (accessed Oct.
 25, 2024).
 [21] Ovaga |, “Advantages and disadvantages of operational amplifier (op-amp),” Ovaga, https://www.ovaga.com/blog/package/advantages-and-disadvantages-of-operational-amplifier (accessed Oct.
 25, 2024).
 [22] A. T. Editor, “Advantages and disadvantages of Bipolar Junction Transistor (BJT),” Polytechnic Hub, https://www.polytechnichub.com/advantages-disadvantages-bipolar-junction-transistor-bjt/ (accessed Oct.
 25, 2024).
+[23] G. Wood, “Push Buttons vs switches: What are the pros and cons?,” aviewfromthehill.com.au, https://aviewfromthehill.com.au/push-buttons-vs-switches-what-are-the-pros-and-cons/ (accessed Oct.
+25, 2024).
+[24] Admin, “What is rotary encoder?
+Construction & Working of rotary encoder,” How To Electronics, https://how2electronics.com/construction-working-rotary-encoder/#:~:text=Advantages%20%26%20Disadvantages%20of%20Rotary%20Encoders%3A%201%201.,incorporated%20into%20existing%20applications%207%207.%20Compact%20size (accessed Oct.
+25, 2024).

 ### Statement of Contribution: